giuliogiamello/comsci-mod3-project/README.md

 Now the virtual environment is active.

-- to deactivate (still from inside the directory all'interno della cartella `comsci-mod3-project`):
+- to deactivate (still from inside the directory `comsci-mod3-project`):

 ```bash
 deactivate